 Unfortunately, you can’t plug an AC refrigerator straight into a DC power source.
 You need a power inverter between the source and the refrigerator.
-So the power is converted from DC to AC through the inverter, goes into the refrigerator and is converted to DC again.
+So the power converts from DC to AC through the inverter, goes into the refrigerator and converts to DC again.

 During each stage of the conversion, some power is lost.
 Additionally, power inverters have traditionally been very expensive, so many people have opted to buy a DC refrigerator.
-As these are made in comparatively small quantities, they are far more expensive than their AC counterparts, sometimes thousands of dollars more – and tend to be smaller in capacity.
+As these are made in comparatively small quantities, they are far more expensive than their AC counterparts.
+Sometimes thousands of dollars more.
+They also tend to be smaller in capacity.

-Some off grid power consultants have ceased recommending DC fridges recently as modern 240v fridges are now fairly efficient and comparable with DC models, consuming as little as 450 kWH per year.
+Some off grid power consultants have ceased recommending DC fridges recently.
+This is because modern 240V fridges are fairly efficient and comparable with DC models.
+Some consume as little as 450 kWH per year.
 Also considering that at a retail price of $1000 – $1100 for an AC fridge and the decreasing price of power inverters that tend to be a part of an off-grid system anyway, the cost saving compared to a DC fridge can buy extra panels

 While an AC refrigerator may be the solution for your off-grid power system, it’s always best to consult with an expert first – feel free to contact our friendly team via email or on 1300 727 151.
 Even if you’re not able to use an AC fridge in your particular circumstances, we do offer a range of discounted DC refrigerators.